hashicorp/terraform-website/content/source/docs/enterprise/admin/index.html.md

 page_title: "Admin - Terraform Enterprise"
 ---

-# Administering Private Terraform Enterprise
+# Administering Terraform Enterprise

-Private Terraform Enterprise (PTFE) is software provided to customers that allows full use of Terraform Cloud in a private, isolated environment.
+Terraform Enterprise is software provided to customers that allows full use of Terraform Cloud in a private, isolated environment.

-Administration of a PTFE instance has two main domains:
+Administration of a Terraform Enterprise instance has two main domains:

 - Installation, upgrades, and operational tasks like backups and monitoring, which take place outside the Terraform Cloud application.
 - Administrative tasks and configuration within the application itself.